rankingdigitalrights/index2018/README.md

 # Ranking Digital Rights

 ## Overview
-Visualization page for the static build of the 2015 Ranking Digital Rights survey site.
+Development of the web app for 2018 Corporate Accountability Index.
+Ranking Digital Rights.

 ## Gulp for building
 The gulpfile is based on the [gulp-webapp](https://github.com/yeoman/generator-gulp-webapp) yeoman generator.
 The build system currently supports: